astarte-platform/astarte/doc/pages/architecture/090-database.md

 >     durable_writes = true AND
 >     tablets = { 'enabled': false };
 > ```

+If not explicitly stated in the context of the realm creation request, the replication strategy of the realm keyspace is inherited from the `astarte` keyspace configuration.

 ```sql
 CREATE TYPE <realm name>.capabilities (